 Bach Festival in Leipzig

-• Highlights will include the St Matthew and St John Passions, as well as the timeless Mass in B minor conducted by Jordi Savall
+• Further highlights will include the St John Passion, a series of motets and choral cantatas, and the timeless Mass in B minor

 MA, ARCM, ARCO

 international concert pianist and organist and classical music lecturer